Fitpassu/react-native-stripe-payments/README.md

 `$ yarn add react-native-stripe-payments`

+The library ships with platform native code that needs to be compiled together with React Native.
+This requires you to configure your build tools which can be done with [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)

 ## Usage

 ### Setup

-First of all you have to obtain Stripe account [https://stripe.com/docs/keys](publishabe key).
+First of all you have to obtain Stripe account [publishabe key](https://stripe.com/docs/keys).

 Docs TBD